A Life of Purpose. What’s yours?

-U.S. Air Force vet and trainer of companion dogs for vets, De’ has found incredible support and mentoring in her company family.
+U.S. Air Force vet and trainer of companion dogs for vets, De’ has found incredible support and mentoring with her business family.

 If you don’t have speakers or can not watch the video here is the poem she wrote, which she reads in the video:

 I come from a household where I looked just like the man that cheat, beat and walked out on my mother.
 My mother’s favorite child was my brother.

 I was the daily reminder of my mothers broken dreams.
 I received the retaliation my father wasn’t there to receive, so I joined the Air Force.
 Not to serve my country, but to run away and hide.
 But 8 years later I learned that at least 18% of combat vets die by suicide.
 Post Traumatic Stress Disorder is a silent yet effective assassin.

 And I’m not sure if you remember memorial day weekend 2011.
 But let me tell you what happened directly before you happened to call.

 I had deliberately, calmly and purposely decided I would fall.
 Research had revealed that the train track barrier where 91st Avenue meets Grand had a 3 second delay.

 First I would have a conversation with God, then I would be on my way.
 I was broken, shattered, tattered and every other word you could use to describe beyond hope.
 So I prayed in the parking lot of Home Depot: